TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/a-CodingGuidelines/Index.rst

 :file:`Classes`
    Here resides the complete source code for the extension.
-Only PHP files are allowed, each one containing exacly one class or interface.
+Only PHP files are allowed, each one containing exactly one class or interface.
 All classes (or interfaces) are loaded via the autoloader mechanism when needed.

 :file:`Configuration`